keshavbihani/MINArticle/README.md

 # MINArticle
 A browser extension text summarizer

-Currently this extension is present in crome and opera browser.
+Currently this extension is available for crome and opera browser.
 MINArticle provides a summarized representation of article for the given long article.Which provides user enough information what the given article is allabout.

 How to use MINArticle?